vijayanajay/st_final/docs/file_structure.md

 - **src/data_loader.py**: Provides modular, validated, and parameterized access to historical stock data using yfinance.
 Supports column selection (default: ['Open', 'High', 'Low', 'Close', 'Adj Close', 'Volume']), input validation, optional in-memory caching, and structured logging (logging config is not set here; see configs/logging_config.py).
 - **src/feature_generator.py**: Provides feature engineering utilities for stock trading strategies.
 The primary interface consists of add_sma, add_price_change_pct_1d, add_volatility_nday, and the generate_features orchestrator, all of which add features directly to DataFrames with robust input validation, error handling, and structured logging.
 The calculate_* functions (e.g., calculate_volatility) are backward-compatibility aliases and not the main API.
 See docs/src/feature_generator.py.md for full API and usage details.
 Regularly audit this description against the module and design.md to ensure accuracy.
 - **src/config_parser.py**: Utility for loading and validating YAML configuration files.
 See docs/src/config_parser.py.md for API and usage details.
 - **src/strategies.py**: Module for implementing trading strategies.
-Includes a `BaseStrategy` class and the `generate_sma_crossover_signals` function.
+Includes a `BaseStrategy` class, the `generate_sma_crossover_signals` function for generating signals based on SMA crossovers, and the `apply_strategy` function for applying different strategies to data.
 See docs/src/strategies.py.md for API and usage details.

 ## Notes
 - Each directory contains a placeholder file to ensure it is tracked in version control.